Youdao (NYSE:DAO) Shares Gap Down to $24.76

-Several analysts recently commented on DAO shares.
-Morgan Stanley raised Youdao from an “equal weight” rating to an “overweight” rating and set a $30.00 target price on the stock in a report on Wednesday, May 26th.
-Zacks Investment Research upgraded Youdao from a “sell” rating to a “hold” rating in a research report on Wednesday, April 28th.
-Finally, Macquarie increased their price target on Youdao from $38.00 to $42.00 and gave the stock an “outperform” rating in a research report on Thursday, February 25th.
+DAO has been the topic of a number of research reports.
+Morgan Stanley upgraded shares of Youdao from an “equal weight” rating to an “overweight” rating and set a $30.00 target price on the stock in a research report on Wednesday, May 26th.
+Macquarie upped their target price on shares of Youdao from $38.00 to $42.00 and gave the stock an “outperform” rating in a research report on Thursday, February 25th.
+Finally, Zacks Investment Research upgraded shares of Youdao from a “sell” rating to a “hold” rating in a research report on Wednesday, April 28th.

 Youdao Company Profile (NYSE:DAO)